camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 CAMARA RECOMMENDS PKCE for CSRF protection.
 CAMARA Authorization Servers SHOULD implement PKCE.
 If PKCE is not used by the Client then the CAMARA AZ must handle **state** and **nonce** as defined in OAuth2.

-CAMARA Clients SHOULD use PKCE if the CAMARA AZ supports PKCE.
+CAMARA API consumers SHOULD use PKCE if the CAMARA AZ supports PKCE.

 If nonce for CSRF-protection is used then implementers must ensure that sufficient entropy is present in the nonce value.
 Please see [OAuth 2.0 Security Best Current Practice](https://oauthstuff.github.io/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics.html#name-protecting-redirect-based-f).